cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

 aliases: /blueprints/spec-relationships/
 ---

-`relationships` in Cloudify are DSL elements that establish dependencies between [node templates](../spec-node-templates), but also can be used to perform operations (i.e. execute code).
+`relationships` in {{< param product_name >}} are DSL elements that establish dependencies between [node templates](../spec-node-templates), but also can be used to perform operations (i.e. execute code).
 Relationships are declared in a relationships section in a node template declaration at the same level as properties and interfaces, and are often defined in [plugins](../spec-plugins).
 A node template can contain any number of relationship declarations, within certain constraints noted below.
 Each relationship declaration refers to two node templates in a blueprint: the source and the target.
 The source node is implicit; it is the node template that the relationship is declared in.
 The target is explicit, and refered to by node id.
 Example:

 ```yaml
   node1: